 What t-SNE does NOT preserve:

-- Global distances.
-Clusters far apart in t-SNE may or may not be far apart in expression space
+- Global distances. far apart in t-SNE may or may not be far apart in expression space

-- Distances between clusters are not interpretable
+- Distances between are not interpretable

 Perplexity parameter: controls the effective number of neighbors considered for each point.
 Low perplexity (5–10) captures very local structure; high perplexity (50–100) captures more global structure.
 Try multiple values — the "best" t-SNE depends on your question.

 Stochasticity: t-SNE uses random initialization and is stochastic.
-Run it multiple times with different seeds and use PCA initialization for reproducibility.
+Run it multiple times with different seeds and use initialization for reproducibility.
 Two t-SNE runs of the same data will look different.

 Computational cost: O(n²) naive; Barnes-Hut approximation reduces to O(n log n).
-Still slow for >100,000 cells.
+Still slow for >100,000 .

 UMAP: Better Topology Preservation